A Corporate Ring Tone

 ER: The Real Thing

-I thought the show "Emergency!" was cool when I was young, but that was trust deed scotland before we became a reality TV nation.
+I thought the show "Emergency!" was cool when I was young, but that was botox training for nurses before we became a reality TV nation.
 It seems the Discovery Channel chronicles of plastic surgery, baby deliveries and other operating room heroics are not enough.
 There's also a rising trend in the medical field to advertise new products and services through live Webcasts of surgeries.
 The idea is to show patients what they may be in store for if they go in for a similar procedure.
 The Webcasts are geared for doctors too.
 Both doctors and patients can e-mail questions -- like an online chat -- while the procedure is under way.
 The New York Times reports on the trend in an article today.

 The French are certainly crying "Zut Alors!," but Londoners are celebrating with warm beer and other festivities today on the news that the city will host the 2012 Olympics.
 Buckingham Palace gave its official congratulations on the Summer Games win and plenty of Web sites and blogs are already heralding the coup, which The New York Times today called "one of the most fiercely contested bidding competitions for the Olympics since the advent of the modern Games in 1896."
 (Blog tracking site Technorati listed "Olympics" and "London 2012" among the top blog searches early today).